 - Making an awesome dinner??
 Well then, make a little more and bring some for lunch the next day.
 Doing this keeps me from dining out in the cafeteria at work and saves $$$

 I definitely don’t prepare all of my meals for the week ahead of time but I do try to implement several of the above tips into my week to save some time.
-To reduce food waste I typically plan my meals around what foods I already have at home and freeze any produce I am not going to use before it spoils.
+To reduce food waste plan meals around what foods you already have at home and freeze produce that you are not going to use before it spoils.

 Let me know what you do to save time in the kitchen!
 Are you a fan of meal prepping or do you prefer to cook most days of the week?